brucemack/microlink/docs/el_supplement.md

 * A type 3 item is sent with the value "CALLSIGN" again.
 * A type 4 item is sent with the ASCII (HEX) representation of the SSRC identifier being used by the EchoLink client for this session.
 This would always be exactly 8 characters since the SSCR is a 32-bit integer.
+* A type 5 item with the value "PING" has been observed in RTCP traffic when the official EchoLink client is being used in SysOp mode (i.e. repeater/link).
+More on this below.
 * A type 6 item with a text description of the client version.
 EchoLink is currently sending "E2 3 121".
 * A type 8 item with an unknown meaning.
 The values sent by the official EchoLink client are consistent over time.
 I see these bytes being sent (in hex), which spells "<01>P5198."
 This is likely a reference to the UDP port number that is used for RTP traffic.